rylev/todo-cloud/README.md

 ## Running locally

+### Backend

-To run the app locally, make sure the backend is running locally.
-Instructions can be found for each backend in the README located in the backend's respective folder.
-For example, to run the Azure backend, follow the readme in the Azure folder.
+First, make sure the backend is running locally.
+Instructions can be found for each backend in the README located in the cloud provider's respective folder.
+For example, to run the Azure backend, follow the README in the `azure` folder.

+### Client

+Once the backend is running, run the client simply by opening `client/index.html` in your browser.